joshbeckman/andjosh.github.io/_posts/2015-08-11-bad-graphs-in-the-wild.md

 I recently used this example as a source of interview questions, so I thought it would be worthwhile to write it down.

-I went to the grocery store yesterday and found this laminated graph in front of the egg refrigerators.
+At the grocery store yesterday, I found this laminated graph in front of the egg refrigerators.
 I laughed out loud and immediately snapped a photo.
-There were other people around me and they seemed confused by my photography.
-I think they saw the graph as helpful!
+There were other people around me and they seemed confused by my photography - hopefully they didn't think the graph was helpful!
 I know the photo is only black and white above, but the printing was only black ink on white paper anyway.

 I think this "informative" data is intentionally misleading.